Premise App

 | Gift cards | Not available |

-According to Premise, cash-out requests process in minutes and typically arrive within about 30 minutes.
-If you still haven’t been paid after 72 hours, contact support through the app for help.
+Premise states that cash-out requests are processed quickly and typically arrive within about 30 minutes.
+If payment isn’t received after 72 hours, you can contact support through the app for assistance.

 How Much Can You Make on Premise?